techidaily/site-twitter-clips/source/_posts/in-2024-integrated-approach-to-post-videos-on-twittertumblr.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2144272/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 5: Twitter and Tumblr Video Downloaders

+Just like any other social media platform, you might want to download a video that you see on Twitter or Tumblr.
+You might want to keep the content saved with you for future use or maybe for showing it to your friends.
+Is downloading Twitter and Tumblr videos possible?
+Yes, of course, it is possible.
+We are going to suggest you two top-notch tools for this purpose.
+Get Ready!

 ### TWDOWN.net

 TWDOWN.net is the site for Twitter video downloading.
 It is the best online tool that you will find in the market to use for downloading **Twitter Tumblr video**s.
 Is it unsafe and insecure to use an online tool?
 No!
 TWDOWN.net facilitates and ensures the most secure Twitter video downloading.
 You just need to add the link to the video that you plan to download and wait for the magic to happen.